 Diagnostic algorithm in suspected Crohn’s disease

 Ileocolonoscopy is the accepted gold standard for diagnosing CD located the colon and terminal ileum and currently recommended as the initial diagnostic modality in suspected CD [51].
 In the majority of patients, CD is located within the reach of the colonoscope whereas CD isolated in the upper small bowel without involvement of the colon or terminal ileum is uncommon [52].
-At present time, international guidelines recommend small bowel imaging in all patients with a clinical suspicion of CD irrespective of the findings at ileocolonoscopy (evidence level 5, recommendation grad D), and CE should be the first line investigation in patients without obstructive symptoms [8, 26, 51].
+At present time, international guidelines recommend small bowel imaging in all patients with a clinical suspicion of CD irrespective of the findings at ileocolonoscopy (evidence level 5, recommendation grad D), and CE should be the first line investigation in patients without obstructive symptoms (Figure 2A) [8, 26, 51].
+In patients with obstructive symptoms or known stenosis, cross sectional imaging such as MR enterography or CT enterography is preferred.
 However, additional studies determining the benefit and clinical impact of performing CE in adult patients with suspected CD after ileocolonoscopy are warranted.
 Future guidelines should also consider non-invasive markers such as fCal as a tool for selecting patients for ileocolonoscopy.
 An alternative algorithm based on a single prospective study of fCal, ileocolonoscopy, CE and cross sectional imaging in suspected CD has previously been published by our group [50]: Patients with an elevated fCal should undergo colonoscopy including a persistent attempt to intubate the terminal ileum.
 In patients with a normal ileocolonoscopy or non-complicated CD in the colon and/or terminal ileum, small bowel imaging provides little extra information compared to ileoscopy alone.
 Small bowel imaging is primarily indicated if ileoscopy is not achieved and capsule endoscopy is the preferred first line imaging technique.
 MRE and CTE are complimentary modalities preferably used in patients with stenosis detected at ileocolonoscopy or suspicion of extra-intestinal disease complications.
 Additional studies are required to validate this diagnostic approach.

 Known Crohn’s disease